 Jay A. Gershen, DDS, PhD

-Dr. Gershen began his appointment as sixth president of the Northeast Ohio Medical University (NEOMED), formerly Northeastern Ohio Universities Colleges of Medicine and Pharmacy (NEOUCOM) in January 2010.
+In 2019, Dr. Gershen retired from his appointment as sixth president of the Northeast Ohio Medical University (NEOMED), formerly Northeastern Ohio Universities Colleges of Medicine and Pharmacy (NEOUCOM).
 NEOMED is a community-based medical university, partnering with 24 hospitals, dozens of ambulatory care settings, and several universities in the region.
 NEOMED provides interprofessional education and research in selected areas of excellence.

 Dr. Gershen has initiated ‘Education for Service’ in Northeast Ohio, an innovative health workforce development program that reduces student indebtedness, provides health care to underserved rural and urban communities, diversifies the health care workforce and contributes to economic growth.
 In partnership with Cleveland State University, Dr. Gershen has also expanded NEOMED’s regional mission to the Cleveland area, working with local hospitals, community health centers and other providers to create an urban primary care training program.
 In addition, he has provided leadership to expand NEOMED’s research activities through investments in state-of-the-art laboratory facilities, the recruitment of renowned scientists, and growth of commercialization activities.
 Furthermore, he has implemented a campus expansion project that includes a research tower, a residential “village,” and NEOMED’s Education and Wellness (NEW) Center.
 The $166 million campus expansion has transformed NEOMED into a community-based university.
 New programs include the Bio-Med Science Academy, the first rural STEM+M school in Ohio and the first STEM+M high school on a medical university campus in the nation.